-The Basys board includes a primary, usersettable silicon oscillator that produces 25MHz, 50MHz, or 100MHz based on the position of the clock select jumper at JP4.
-A socket for a second oscillator is provided at IC7 (the IC7 socket can accommodate any 3.3V CMOS oscillator in a half-size DIP package).
-The primary and secondary oscillators are connected to global clock input pins at pin 54 and pin 53 respectively.
+The Basys2 board includes a primary, user-settable silicon oscillator that produces 25MHz, 50MHz, or 100MHz based on the position of the clock select jumper at JP4.
+Initially, this jumper is not loaded and must be soldered in place.
+A socket for a second oscillator is provided at IC6 (the IC6 socket can accommodate any 3.3V CMOS oscillator in a half-size DIP package).
+The primary and secondary oscillators are connected to global clock input pins at pin B8 and pin M6 respectively.